Aj015/Large-Text-based-chunk-proccessor-thingg/README.md

 ```

 ## Update
-There is a current issues that will be fixed
+There is 2 current issues that will be fixed
 - There is somthing that is marking the release as a virus, it is not
+- For some odd reason, the text is not being retrieved